Ending Inventory: Definition, Formula & Examples in the Philippines

 Ending inventory, also known as closing inventory, represents the value of goods available for sale at the end of an accounting period.
 It is a crucial figure for businesses to determine net income and assess financial performance.

-Calculating merchandise inventory ending is essential to determine the cost of goods sold (COGS), which directly affects gross profit.
+Calculating the merchandise inventory ending is essential to determine the cost of goods sold (COGS), which directly affects gross profit.
 Accurate inventory tracking also enables businesses to make informed decisions about production and sales strategies.

 What is Inventory Value?